jimnarey/alu_auto_builder/README.md

 #### GUI

-The Windows GUI release includes Skyscraper as the author only provides an (unsupported) Windows build in binary format so this doesn't conflict with his preferred way of distribution.
+The Windows release includes Skyscraper as the author only provides an (unsupported) Windows build in binary format so this doesn't conflict with his preferred way of distribution.
 The current bundled version is 3.6.12.

 If you already have Skyscraper installed **and** it is in your PATH then this tool will use that copy instead of the